keithalewis/math/op.md

 $f$ is the forward, $σ$ is the volatility, and
 $B_t$ is Brownian motion at time $t$.
 There is really no need to drag in Brownian motion to compute an option value, we only use the fact
-$B_t$ is normally distributed with variance $t$.
+$B_t$ is normally distributed with mean $0$ and variance $t$.
 There is really no need to drag in $t$ either, let $s = σ\sqrt{t}$ and $X$ be standard normal so $F = f\exp(sX - s^2/2)$ has the same distribution.

 The Black model uses forward values but it is straightforward to use those to get spot values.
-In the Black-Merton/Scholes model the underlying at expiration is
+In the Black-Scholes/Merton model the underlying at expiration is
 $U = u\exp(rt + σB_t - σ^2t/2)$ and the spot value is $v_0 = \exp(-rt)E[\pi(U)]$.
 The spot delta is $dv_0/du = \exp(-rt)E[\pi'(U)\exp(rt + σB_t - σ^2t/2)]